Midnight Eye

 "I consciously tried to make a non-genre film, but I knew that perceptive viewers would clearly recognise it as a monster movie."

 "If I told you that I wanted to make a film but couldn't, that would sound better.
-But actually I didn't have any intention to make a film."
+But actually I didn't have any intention of making a film."

 "I always wanted to make a film in which every image is infused with eroticism.
 A totally erotic film.
 Even Tetsuo I made with that idea in mind."

-"If society is static or stagnant you should take action yourself and deal with that stagnancy as an issue"
+"If society is stagnant, you should take action yourself and deal with that stagnancy as an issue."

 "When I explained to the actors what their characters were about, I didn't tell them they would become lovers in the end."